 A continuing strategy utilised by the trust to ensure that the academy's objectives are met is the employment of additional qualified teaching staff to reduce class sizes.
 This strategy has had a significant impact on progress and attainment levels across all year groups as teaching is precisely targeted to meet the needs of all learners.
-Measurable outcomes at the end of Key Stage 2 were predicted to demonstrate the impact of small classes as the percentage of pupils who achieved the expected standard in reading, writing and mathematics was predicted to be above national averages.
-Due to the current Pandemic the academy has not been able to complete statutory testing for the year ending 2020 and the academy does not have validated data for this academic year.
+Measurable outcomes at the end of Key Stage 2 demonstrate the impact of small classes.
+Progress measures indicate great gains when considering starting points for the 2021 22 cohort.